Agent Journey Beyond RGB: Hierarchical Semantic-Spatial Representation Enrichment for Vision-and-Language Navigation: Abstract

 \section{Abstract}

 Navigating unseen environments based on natural language instructions remains difficult for egocentric agents in Vision-and-Language Navigation (VLN).
-While recent advancements have yielded promising outcomes, they primarily rely on RGB images for environmental representation, often overlooking the underlying semantic knowledge and spatial cues.
-Intuitively, humans inherently ground textual semantics within the spatial layout during indoor navigation.
-Inspired by this, we propose a versatile Semantic Understanding and Spatial Awareness (SUSA) architecture to facilitate navigation.
-SUSA includes a Textual Semantic Understanding (TSU) module, which narrows the modality gap between instructions and environments by generating and associating the descriptions of environmental landmarks in the agent’s immediate surroundings.
-Additionally, a Depth-based Spatial Perception (DSP) module incrementally constructs a depth exploration map, enabling a more nuanced comprehension of environmental layouts.
-Experimental results demonstrate that SUSA’s hybrid semantic-spatial representations effectively enhance navigation performance, setting new state-of-the-art performance across three VLN benchmarks (REVERIE, R2R, and SOON).
-The source code are publicly available at \href{https://github.com/HCI-LMC/VLN-SUSA}{https://github.com/HCI-LMC/VLN-SUSA}.
+Intuitively, humans inherently ground concrete semantic knowledge within spatial layouts during indoor navigation.
+Although previous studies have introduced diverse environmental representations to enhance reasoning, other co-occurrence modalities are often naively concatenated with RGB features, resulting in suboptimal utilization of each modality's distinct contribution.
+Inspired by this, we propose a hierarchical Semantic Understanding and Spatial Awareness (SUSA) architecture to enable agents to perceive and ground environments at diverse scales.
+Specifically, the Textual Semantic Understanding (TSU) module supports local action prediction by generating view-level descriptions, thereby capturing fine-grained environmental semantics and narrowing the modality gap between instructions and environments.
+Complementarily, the Depth-enhanced Spatial Perception (DSP) module incrementally constructs a trajectory-level depth exploration map, providing the agent with a coarse-grained comprehension of the global spatial layout.
+Extensive experiments demonstrate that SUSA’s hierarchical representation enrichment not only boosts the navigation performance of the baseline on discrete VLN benchmarks (REVERIE, R2R, and SOON), but also exhibits superior generalization to the continuous R2R-CE.